Competitive-Cyber-Clubs/Discord-Bot/.github/CONTRIBUTING.md

 ---

-Thanks for reading this because we am always looking to collaborate with other people to see their ideas.
+Thanks for reading this because we are always looking to collaborate with other people to see their ideas.

 To get started fork the repo and make a branch with an accurate name for the changes you are making.
 Once you have made the changes to your liking open a pull request and we will look it over.